42Crunch/api-security-audit-action/README.md

 If you set this to `true`, the action does not fail even if the failures conditions (like `min-score`) you have set are met.
 Default is `false`.

 This parameter can be useful if you do not use the GitHub action for CI/CD or pull request scenarios, but simply want it to keep updating Code Scanning alerts on each code change.

 ### `platform-url`

 The URL where you access 42Crunch Platform URL.
 Default is `https://platform.42crunch.com`, and most users do not have to change this.

 If you are an enterprise customer _not_ accessing 42Crunch Platform at https://platform.42crunch.com, enter the URL you use to access the platform.

+### `root-directory`

+The root directory that contains the 42c-conf.yaml configuration file and the APIs.
+If not specified, the current working directory for the plugin is used instead, which normally corresponds to the root of the checked out repository.

+### `default-collection-name`

+The default collection name used when creating collections for discovered apis.

 ### `log-level`